mwojnars/hypertag/README.md

 </div>
 ```

-A special _null_ tag (.) can be used to better align tagged an untagged blocks:
+A special _null_ tag (.) can be used to better align tagged an untagged blocks in the code:

     p
       i | This line is in italics ...